Category Archives: Danish Royals

 Margaret founded a school for Ingrid with a small circle of Swedish noble girls.
 Ingrid was also given some domestic instruction as part of her education.
 As a child, she practiced cooking in her model cottage on the palace grounds and even washed the dishes after meals.
 The ability of a girl to cook, sew, and manage a household was seen as important at the time even for royalty.

 When Ingrid was ten years old, her mother died unexpectedly following an operation.
 Gustav married his second wife and distant cousin, Lady Louise Mountbatten, in 1913.
-After her mother’s death, Ingrid spent several months of each year in the United Kingdom in the care of her grandfather, Prince Arthur, Duke of Connaught.
+After her mother’s death, Ingrid spent several months each year in the United Kingdom in the care of her grandfather Prince Arthur, Duke of Connaught.

 Ingrid made her debut at the opening of the Swedish Riksdag in 1928 when she was noted to be “smartly dressed.”
-She was also noted to be an accomplished linguist, an excellent horsewoman, a good skier and skater, and a talented dancer.
+She was noted to be an accomplished linguist, an excellent horsewoman, a good skier and skater, and a talented dancer.
 Ingrid often played matches against her tennis enthusiast grandfather Gustav V. During her young adulthood, Ingrid was often seen about Stockholm, driving her own two-seat car.

-Besides gaining a reputation as a stylish young woman, Ingrid was known as being quite attractive.
+Besides gaining a reputation as a stylish young woman, Ingrid was quite attractive.
 She was tall, had light brown hair, hazel eyes, and a warm smile.
 Curiously, she was also described as having a “well-shaped head.”
 Americans described Ingrid after her visit to the United States in 1939 as “tall and very slender” with a “nicely modeled mouth and exquisite teeth.”

 The Engagement